AstrobioMike/AstrobioMike.github.io/amplicon/workflow_ex.md

 ```

 <h4><center>Hierarchical clustering</center></h4>
-Now that we have our Euclidean distance matrix, let's look at a hierarchical clustering of our samples.
+Now that we have our Euclidean distance matrix, let's make and plot a hierarchical clustering of our samples.

 ```R
 euc_clust <- hclust(euc_dist, method="ward.D2")